naja628/qwerasdf/manual.md

 * The menu, current selection highlights, and other UI elements do not appear on exported images. (only shapes, nails and weaves are considered)
 * Currently [hidden](#show-hide) elements, [antialasing](#antialias) settings, etc, **are** taken into account.
 * Since weave strings do not have a "real" width, when exporting images with a large image height (ie higher resolution than your screen), you might want to set the drawing width higher temporarily (with [`draw-width`](#draw-width)) to avoid colors looking dull when unzoomed.
+* The `exports_directory` from the [conf](#configuration) applies to exported images.

+### Using the stash
+The stash is a copy paste-like mechanism that keeps track of an short history of things that were copied.
+Use `Q: Stash` from the `S: Selection` submenu to stash the current selection, the weaves inside the selection will also be stash.
+You can unstash (i.e. paste) previously stashed sets of shapes from the unstash submenu:
+* select what to paste with `W: <=`, `E: =>`, `R: =>>|`
+* click once to grab a point on the shapes to be unstashed,
+* click a second time to release the shapes where you want them.
+This will put a copy

+Notes:
+* Some command ([import](#import)) will put things on top of the stash.
+* The stash is especially convenient if you want to copy something that cannot be the current selection for some reason (Otherwise the transforms would work).
+For example what you want to grab comes from another file or the undo history.

 # Configuration
 ### rc file
-In `$YOUR_HOME/.qwerasdfrc` you can write (1 per line) commands to be run every time you start the program.
+In `$HOME/.qwerasdfrc` you can write (1 per line) commands to be run every time you start the program.
+(Note: `./.qwerasfrc`, where `./` is the working directory is also read (after), but what "working directory" means will be OS dependent)

 ### Setting parameters
 Some parameters can be tweaked by writing configuration files.